zedapp/zed/app/manual/configuration.md

 * "filenames": the filenames to use the mode for (e.g. "Makefile").
 * "commands": custom commands specific to this mode (see the Commands section later in this document).
-* "events": what events trigger a specific command automatically, currently the following events are supported:
+* "handlers": what handlers trigger a specific command automatically, currently the following handlers are supported:
   - "change": triggered when the text in a file changes (throttled every few seconds).
   - "preview": triggered when the Preview panel needs updating.